 Welcome to the Department of Economics

-Econ Dept Tshirt Group PhotoDept t-shirt design contest and tie dying t-shirts, Spring term 2014
+Econ Dept Spring Social Group PhotoDept t-shirt design contest and tie dying t-shirts

 Economics provides a coherent method of analyzing the distribution and growth of scarce human and material resources.
 Applying economic principles can lead to outcomes that benefit all of society.
 Using resources in more intelligent ways increases the likelihood of alleviating poverty, mitigating environmental degradation, and providing for future generations.